Duke-Link-Mediawall/applications/web/slideshow_w_remote/README.md

 # Link Mediawall slideshow w/ remote clients

+Use these files to develop a html5/canvas/js slideshow project, that can be displayed, without major work, on the Link Mediawall.
+The remote clients, for example a smartphone w/ QR code reader, can access the exhibit via a qr code displayed on the mediawall.
+A slide gallery will appear on the remote clients screen, and the user can request specific slides be played on the Mediawall.
+The mediawall will revert to an automated slideshow function when not being actively controlled by a remote client.

+This project also demonstrates how socket.io/websockets messages are passed between two web pages, allowing one to serve as an interface for the other.

+Download these files to your local machine for development.

 This slideshow, and all the related files, need to be hosted and served by a machine with node.js installed, including the connect and socket.io node modules (installed via npm, node package manager, which comes pre-bundled with node.js).
 Refer to https://nodejs.org for installation instructions.

 You should install the node.js software on your local machine or a preferred server.
 You can then run a simple node.js based http server, which will serve your mediawall slideshow and remote client files, and handle the transmission of messages between the remote clients and the mediawall.